Umar: Death of Muhammad

-When Muhammad died on 8 June 632, Umar initially disbelieved that he was dead.
-It is said that Umar promised to strike the head of any man who would say that Muhammad died.
-Umar said: "He has not died but rather he has gone to his lord just as Moses went, remaining absent from his people for forty nights after which he has returned to them.
-By Allah, the messenger of Allah will indeed return just as Moses returned (to his people) and he will cut off the hands and legs of those men who claimed he has died."
-Abu Bakr then publicly spoke to the community in the mosque, saying:
+When Muhammad died on 8 June 632 CE, Umar initially disbelieved the news and refused to accept his death.
+He threatened to strike anyone who claimed Muhammad had passed away, declaring that Muhammad had merely gone to his Lord in the manner that Moses had left his people temporarily before returning.

+Abu Bakr then arrived at the mosque and addressed the community, stating:

-"Whoever worshiped Muhammad, let them know that Muhammad has died, and whoever worshiped Allah, let them know that Allah is alive and never dies".
+Whoever worshiped Muhammad, let them know that Muhammad has died, and whoever worshiped Allah, let them know that Allah is alive and never dies.

-Abū Bakr then recited these verses from the Qur'an :
+Abu Bakr then recited verse 144 of Surat al-Imran:

-"Muhammad is but a messenger; messengers (the like of whom) have passed away before him.
-If, then, he dies or is killed, will you turn back on your heel?"
+Muḥammad is no more than a messenger; other messengers have gone before him.
+If he were to die or to be killed, would you regress into disbelief?
+Those who do so will not harm Allah whatsoever.
+And Allah will reward those who are grateful.

-Hearing this, Umar fell on his knees in sorrow and acceptance.
-Sunni Muslims say that this denial of Muhammad's death was occasioned by his deep love for him.

 Foundation of the caliphate

+Sassanid style coins during the Rashidun period, featuring a crescent-star, fire altar, depictions of Khosrow II, and an Arabic bismillāh in the margin).

-Umar's political capacity first manifested as the architect of the caliphate after Muhammad died on 8 June 632.
-While the funeral of Muhammad was being arranged, a group of Muhammad's followers who were natives of Medina, the Ansar (helpers), organised a meeting on the outskirts of the city, effectively locking out those companions known as Muhajireen (The Emigrants) including Umar.
-Umar found out about this meeting at Saqifah Bani Saadah, and, taking with him two other Muhajireen, Abu Bakr and Abu Ubaidah ibn al-Jarrah, proceeded to the meeting, presumably to head off the Ansars' plans for political separation.
-Arriving at the meeting, Umar was faced with a unified community of tribes from the Ansar who refused to accept the leadership of the Muhajireen.
-However, Umar was undeterred in his belief the caliphate should be under the control of the Muhajireen.
-Though the Khazraj were in disagreement, Umar, after strained negotiations lasting one or two days, brilliantly divided the Ansar into their old warring factions of Banu Aws and Khazraj tribes.
-Umar resolved the divisions by placing his hand on that of Abu Bakr as a unity candidate for those gathered in the Saqifah.
-Others at the Saqifah followed suit, with the exception of the Khazraj tribe and their leader, Saʽd ibn ʽUbadah, who were ostracised as a result.
+Umar's political capacity first manifested as the architect of the caliphate following the death of Muhammad on 8 June 632.
+While the funeral of Muhammad was being arranged, the Ansar (his Medinan followers) organized a meeting on the outskirts of the city, effectively excluding the Muhajirun, including Umar.
+Upon learning of this gathering at Saqifa, Umar proceeded to the meeting, accompanied by two other Muhajirun, Abu Bakr and Abu Ubayda ibn al-Jarrah, to head off the Ansar's plans for political separation.
+Arriving at Saqifa, Umar was faced with a unified assembly of tribes from the Ansar who initially refused to accept the leadership of the Muhajirun; however, he remained undeterred in his conviction that the caliphate should remain under Muhajirun control.
+After strained negotiations lasting one or two days, Umar divided the Ansar into their old warring factions of Aws and Khazraj.
+Though the Khazraj were in disagreement, Umar resolved the division by placing his hand on that of Abu Bakr as a unity candidate for those gathered in the Saqifa.
+Others at Saqifa followed suit, with the exception of the Khazraj leader, Saʽd ibn ʽUbadah, who was ostracised as a result.
 The Khazraj tribe is said to have posed no significant threat as there were sufficient men of war from the Medinese tribes such as the Banu Aws to immediately organise them into a military bodyguard for Abu Bakr.